NHopewell/nfl-event-parser/README.md

 ## The Service

 A fake client wants us to develop a process which returns a list of NFL event and team ranking data in JSON format between a time period of 1 to 7 days.
-In order to do so, we need to pull from two API endpoints provided by https://delivery.chalk247.com/
+In order to do so, we need to pull from two API endpoints provided by https://delivery.chalk247.com/ and combine results.

 The response data from the API does not match the output format our client wants.
 We must transform and restructure the response data to suit our clients desired format, seen below.